 Why UV Light Disinfection for Your Hospital?

-Studies have confirmed that UVC light is an effective addition to manual cleaning efforts and can kill harmful pathogens quickly and efficiently.
-Exposure to UVC light for a specific length of time and intensity kills dangerous microorganisms.
+Studies have confirmed that UVC light is an effective addition to manual cleaning efforts and can help to reduce harmful pathogens quickly and efficiently.
+Exposure to UVC light for a specific length of time and intensity reduces dangerous microorganisms.
 The American Journal of Infection Control notes that combining UVC technology with manual cleaning is one of the most effective ways to significantly decrease the pool of harmful pathogens that cause HAIs.

-The RD UVC system can be deployed throughout the healthcare environment.
-It can supply proper dosing to all points of interest in any hospital room, including shadowed areas.
-In addition, RD UVC is the only UVC disinfection system that measures, records and reports the UVC dosage delivered—in real-time—ensuring your EVS and IP teams have the proof of compliance data needed for efficacy reporting.
-RD UVC uses proven, patented remote sensors throughout a room that measure and ensure delivery of published UVC doses at all points of disinfection every time.
+The RD UVC System can be deployed throughout the healthcare environment.
+It can supply proper dosing to targeted points of interest in any hospital room, including shadowed areas.
+In addition, RD UVC is the only UVC disinfection system that measures, records, and reports the UVC dosage delivered – in real-time – ensuring your EVS and IP teams have the proof of compliance data needed for efficacy reporting.
+RD UVC uses proven, patented remote sensors throughout a room that measure and ensure delivery of published UVC doses at targeted points of disinfection every time.

 Rochester General Hospital saw a 56% reduction in their New York State risk-adjusted C. diff rates between 2011-2015 and a 46% reduction between 2012 and 2015 when patient rooms where terminally cleaned and UVC disinfected.American Journal of Infection Control